-During my journey I have been fortunate to meet some amazing individuals.
+During my journey, I have been fortunate to meet some amazing individuals.
 I would like to introduce you to a person that I highly respect, she has a passion for growth and an unbelievable amount of knowledge in the health and fitness arena.
-Lately I have been looking into including pilates into my workout routine and have turned to her to learn more.
+Lately, I have been looking into including pilates into my workout routine and have turned to her to learn more.
+Aside from pilates, one can also incorporate sports, which may have an archery equipment, as a means of physical exercise.

 Please welcome Christine Kambourakis she is a Specialist Musculoskeletal Physiotherapist in Melbourne, Australia.